jocabola/web-packages/README.md

 # @jocabola/web-packages
+This repo and the related packages are discontinued.
+The project has moved here: [https://github.com/fil-studio/fils](https://github.com/fil-studio/fils)

 This is a repository containing a set of tiny libraries, utilities and wrappers which I use for both my personal work and studio's commercial web & [THREEjs](https://threejs.org) based work.

 The libraries are written in TypeScript and all of them are available as individual NPM packages.
 Some of them are built on top of [ThreeJS](https://threejs.org/) and may have other dependencies.